uio-library/sublima/Setup.md

 Re-build Sublima using:

     mvn -Dmaven.test.skip=true clean package

+And deploy using the deployment script:

+    ./deploy.sh

+This copies sublima/sublima-webapp/target/sublima-webapp-1.0-SNAPSHOT.war
-and copy sublima/sublima-webapp/target/sublima-webapp-1.0-SNAPSHOT.war to /var/lib/tomcat5.5/webapps/yourappname.war where you replace yourappname.war with your desired application name.
-Restart Tomcat and Sublima should now be available on your selected URL.
+to /var/lib/tomcat5/webapps/sublima.war.
+You can edit the script to replace sublima.war with your desired application name.
+It also restarts Tomcat and Sublima should now be available on your selected URL.

+Use deploy.sh -t to deploy a test install, http://www.example.com/test/

 ## 5.4 How to